shurutech/mql/README.md

 # MQL

-MQL is a tool which can be used to ask queries in Natural Language and get a SQL query in response which user can run on database to get the result.
+MQL (My Query Language) is a powerful tool to transform natural language queries into executable SQL queries.
+What's cool is that anyone can use it, even without knowing how to code.
+Just add your database by connecting or uploading schema to MQL, ask a query in your language and get the SQL.